fieldparticle/FPIBGUtility/README.md

 # FPIBG Documentation
-The docuemtnation for FPIBG Utility can nefound at:
+The documentation for FPIBG Utility can be found at:

 https://fieldparticle.github.io/FPIBGUtility/